JCSheeron/ftArchPostProc/README.md

  next sample point are thrown away.
 For the other options, the intermediate values are used to calculate the statistic.

+ -noExportMsg (optional, default=False).
+When this argument is used, it turns off the inclusion of an export control message.
+The defaults to false, so a message is included unless this argument is specified.

  TODO: Move Timestamp Indexed data class (TsIdxData) to a module
  TODO: Better error handling.
-Currently, this is minimum
+Currently, error handling is minimal

  Imports:

  from datetime import datetime, time from dateutil import parser as duparser

  import argparse

  import numpy as np
  import pandas as pd